-- (1) A National Park authority, in pursuing in relation to the National Park the purposes specified in subsection (1) of section five of this Act, shall seek to foster the economic and social wellbeing of local communities within the National Park, and shall for that purpose co-operate with local authorities and public bodies whose functions include the promotion of economic or social development within the area of the National Park. - (2) In exercising or performing any functions in relation to, or so as to affect, land in any National Park, a relevant authority shall have regard to the purposes specified in subsection (1) of section five of this Act and if it appears that there is a conflict between those purposes, shall attach greater weight to the purpose of conserving and enhancing the natural beauty, wildlife and cultural heritage of the area comprised in the National Park.
-(3) - For the purposes of this section "relevant authority" means - any Minister of the Crown. (a) - (b) any public body, - (c) any statutory undertaker, or - (d) any person holding public office. - (4) In subsection (3) of this section- - "public body" includes- - any local authority, joint board or joint committee; (a) - any National Park authority; (b) - "public office" means- - an office under Her Majesty; (a) - (b) an office created or continued in existence by a public general Act of Parliament; or - (c) an office the remuneration in respect of which is paid out of money provided by Parliament. - (5) In subsection (4) of this section, "joint board" and "joint committee" mean - a joint or special planning board for a National Park reconstituted by order under (a) paragraph 1 or 3 of Schedule 17 to the Local Government Act 1972, or a joint planning board within the meaning of section 2 of the Town and Country Planning Act 1990; - a joint committee appointed under section 102(1)(b) of the Local Government Act (b) 1972. - In this section, "local authority"-(6) - in relation to England, means a county council, district council or parish council; (a) - in relation to Wales, means a county council, county borough council, ... or community (b) council.
+- (1) A National Park authority, in pursuing in relation to the National Park the purposes specified in subsection (1) of section five of this Act, shall seek to foster the economic and social well-being of local communities within the National Park, and shall for that purpose co-operate with local authorities and public bodies whose functions include the promotion of economic or social development within the area of the National Park. - (2) In exercising or performing any functions in relation to, or so as to affect, land in any National Park, a relevant authority shall have regard to the purposes specified in subsection (1) of section five of this Act and if it appears that there is a conflict between those purposes, shall attach greater weight to the purpose of conserving and enhancing the natural beauty, wildlife and cultural heritage of the area comprised in the National Park. - (3) For the purposes of this section -relevant authority means- - (a) any Minister of the Crown, - (b) any public body, - (c) any statutory undertaker, or - (d) any person holding public office. - (4) In subsection (3) of this section- - -public body includes- - (a) any local authority, joint board or joint committee; - (b) any National Park authority; - -public office means- - (a) an office under Her Majesty; - (b) an office created or continued in existence by a public general Act of Parliament; or - (c) an office the remuneration in respect of which is paid out of money provided by Parliament. - (5) In subsection (4) of this section, -joint board and -joint committee mean- - (a) a joint or special planning board for a National Park reconstituted by order under paragraph 1 or 3 of Schedule 17 to the Local Government Act 1972, or a joint planning board within the meaning of section 2 of the Town and Country Planning Act 1990; - (b) a joint committee appointed under section 102(1)(b) of the Local Government Act 1972. - (6) In this section, -local authority- - (a) in relation to England, means a county council, district council or parish council; - (b) in relation to Wales, means a county council, county borough council, ... or community council.